 We will look closely at your conduct if you make unjustified claims against a third party.
 An assertion that you were acting in the "best interests" of your client is not an answer to the making of an improper demand.
 You must not engage in business practices which are deceitful, oppressive or otherwise unfair or improper.

 You should accurately and openly represent your authority/status in all communications, and convey in those communications the correct legal position with regard to debts and the debt recovery process.

 What policies and procedures do I need to have in place?

-Chapter 7 of the Code sets out the SRA's expectations of firms and individuals to ensure efficient running of a business.
+Paragraphs 2.1 to 2.5 of the Code for Firms sets out the SRA's expectations of firms and individuals to ensure efficient running of a business.